Home | Browse Topics | Criminal & traffic law | The criminal courts | How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 How can a duty lawyer help me?

 The duty lawyer can also help you by putting the case off to another date (“remanding” the case to another date).
-That date will be in either two or three weeks.
+That date will usually be in either two or three weeks.
 A remand means that you have not entered a plea to the charge yet.

 If you are pleading guilty, and it is a less serious offence that the duty lawyer is comfortable dealing with on the day, the matter will be dealt with by the judge on the same day (usually this starts at 10am).